eriqande/ms2geno/README.md

         -b/--baselines are used in the same command line they must have the same number of arguments K.

+-o , --write-012
+        If this option is given, then the program will write data in 012 format.
+This is only compatible with SNPs and ploidy = 2.
+012 format produces three files for each Basefile and each Mixfile: a .012 file, a .012.indv file and a .012.pos file.
+This option is not required.

 -u , --msat              R1 R2
         R1 is the probability of multistep mutations and R2 is the mean of the Poisson distribution that determines the step size of multistep